ninabarzh/broomstick/content/posts/buruma.md

 ## Populism, PVV, and the ‘will of the people’ problem

 Buruma saves his most barbed commentary for Geert Wilders and the PVV.
-Their manifesto proposals—banning the Quran, shuttering mosques, and demanding “Dutch courts for Dutch citizens”—are, in his view, outright assaults on the rule of law.
-He reprises a controversial 2007 op-ed comparing Wilders’ rhetoric to Mussolini—hardly a diplomatic move during his Supreme Court nomination at the time, and unlikely to have mellowed in reception today.
+Their manifesto proposals, banning the Quran, shuttering mosques, and demanding “Dutch courts for Dutch citizens”, are, in his view, outright assaults on the rule of law.
+He reprises a controversial 2007 op-ed comparing Wilders’ rhetoric to Mussolini, hardly a diplomatic move during his Supreme Court nomination at the time, and unlikely to have mellowed in reception today.

 But he doesn’t stop with the far right.
 Buruma notes that even establishment figures like Mark Rutte have played